NSAUNT/NSA-Website/freshers101.md

 #### How to open up a bank account
 * All services in America work through an appointment system.
 * Banks are no different; you will need to make an appointment online.
-* A good starting bank can be Chase, Wells Fargo, or Capital One.
+* A good starting bank can be Chase, Wells Fargo, Datcu (is inside UNT main campus) or Capital One.
 * Some banks allow opening accounts online or through the phone.
 Capital One had that feature in 2023 (check if it still applies).
 * Most checking accounts require >$500 to avoid a service fee.
 * Capital One had a $0 requirement back in 2023.
 Do your own research before choosing a bank.